Neuromarketing is a branch of marketing that integrates consumer phycological principles with marketing best practices.

 Not only will you be driving a sale once, but you’ll also drive many sales over the life of that relationship.

-There’s a lot of science that can back up certain elements on this list, but one important thing to remember is that people are unique, and oftentimes unpredictable.
+One important thing to remember is that people are unique, and oftentimes unpredictable.

 This is why it’s important to understand your audience before implementing these tactics.